-I love chicken wings.
+These balsamic glazed Paleo chicken wings are so good it’ll be hard to believe they’re so healthy!
 After realizing (very quickly) that traditional restaurant wings were out of the question if I were looking for Paleo options, I started playing around with tons of variations of my own.
 I’ve made them dozens, if not hundreds, of times in all different flavors and baking methods.
 Even with all of the different kinds I’ve made, my killer buffalo wing recipe only shares the title as my favorite recipe for chicken wings with these balsamic wings.

 The best way I’ve found to make wings at home is to place a wire rack on top of a baking sheet instead of setting them directly onto the baking sheet itself.
 This allows the fat to drip off during baking, making the wings crispy but still juicy.
 When they bake in the fat that comes off during cooking they end up greasier than you wanted.

 I use Primal Kitchen’s Extra Virgin oil because it’s an avocado based oil.
 It’s an easy way to sneak in better-for-you healthy fats.
-It also has a high smoke point, making my wings cook even better during the last step.
+It also has a high smoke point, making an even better glaze in the last step of these balsamic glazed Paleo chicken wings.
 Any EVOO will do, but I’ve been using this stuff for over a year now with no plans on slowin’ down.
 The last step may seem complicated but it’s super quick and simple.
 The actual balsamic glaze it’s self is only 3 ingredients, making it no hassle to whip up.
 You can omit the honey if you’re doing a Whole30.

 The actual work you’re doing for the recipe doesn’t take more than 10 minutes.
 Most of the time required comes from simply baking the wings in the oven.
 After you’ve reduced the glaze down, instead of finishing the wings up on the stovetop, you could just coat the wings and place them back into the oven for an additional 5-10 minutes if you want to.
 In my opinion, it’s doesn’t save you much time.
 You’ll get a better “glaze” by cooking the chicken wings in the pan for a few minutes.